Kragujevac building

 The authentic desk used by Nikola Koka Janković

-Besides pieces in bronze, you will find a lot of plaster molds for sculptures deployed all over the city (like the one of Radomir Putnik), but also Janković’s early work.
-While our host, an art historian Vladimir Marković takes us through the Legacy exhibition, I couldn’t help but notice the Nikola Tesla monument, the same one I saw in front of the first power-plant built in Serbia in Užice according to Tesla’s designs.
-This sculpture also stands in Kruševac, Belgrade, and New York.
+Alongside bronze pieces, you’ll find numerous plaster molds for sculptures displayed throughout the city (like the one of Radomir Putnik), as well as Janković’s early works.
+While our host, art historian Vladimir Marković, guided us through the Legacy exhibition, I couldn’t help but notice the Nikola Tesla monument—the same one I saw in front of Serbia’s first power plant in Užice Serbia, built according to Tesla’s designs.
+This sculpture can also be found in Kruševac, Belgrade, and New York.

 Kragujevac-Serbia-Nikola-Koka-Jankovic-Legacy-Glimpses-of-the-World